ryanlalchand/Safe-2-School/README.md

 ## Setup
 Clone the repo to your own machine

-You'll need to install MongoDB and Compass and initialize a localhost database
+You'll need to install [MongoDB Community Server](https://www.mongodb.com/try/download/community) and [Node.js LTS Version: 16.13.1](https://nodejs.org/en/download/) on your machine

 Open the terminal and navigate to the directory where you cloned the repo